Why Should I Localize My Website?

 You’ll also want a solution that also provides optimizations that boost traffic, engagement and revenue on your global websites.
-Look for a partner that can provide elegant (and conversion-boosting!) language preference detection technology, localized URL Optimization, and more.
+Look for a partner that can provide elegant (and conversion-boosting!) language preference detection technology and more.

 MotionPoint offers industry-leading optimizations like these, and others.
 They greatly improve traffic and conversion, versus website translation alone.